szwedzik/digital-diary/README.md

 # Digital Diary

 Digital Diary is an Android application that allows users to create, edit, and manage diary entries with text, images, audio recordings, and location data.
 This project is developed using Kotlin, Dagger Hilt for dependency injection, Room for database management, and Google Maps API for location features.
+The application was created as part of the PRM (Mobile Programming) course at PJATK.

 ## Features